gmdfalk/blockify/README.md

 ## Usage
 #### Requirements
 It is important to know that blockify relies on dbus (and, for some features, on pulseaudio) for ad detection.
-If any of these criteria are true ad detection _will not work_:
+If any of these statements are true for your configuration, ad detection will _not_ work:
 * DBus is disabled
 * Spotify is minimized to the system tray (task bar is fine)
 * Notifications are disabled in Spotify